-- Refer all cases of suspected abuse to Multi Agency Safeguarding Hub (MASH) and to the Police if a crime may have been committed. - Where the DSL is absent, the deputy DSL will liaise with the head teacher about safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989.
+Refer all cases of suspected abuse to Early help[ and Safeguarding Hub (EHASH) and to the Police if a crime may have been committed.

-- Act as a source of support, advice and expertise to staff members on matters of child protection and safeguarding. - If early help is appropriate the DSL will generally lead on liaising with other agencies and setting up an interagency assessment.
-They will monitor any cases referred to early help and consider referral through MASH to children's services where the situation does not improve (See section 12 on interagency working on process of making a safeguarding referral). - Refer cases to the Channel programme where there is a radicalisation concern as required (see appendix E for further information on Prevent). - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required.
+- Where the DSL is absent, the deputy DSL will liaise with the head teacher about safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - Act as a source of support, advice and expertise to staff members on matters of child protection and safeguarding. - If early help is appropriate the DSL will generally lead on liaising with other agencies and setting up an interagency assessment.
+They will monitor any cases referred to early help and consider referral through MASH to children's services where the situation does not improve (See section 12 on inter agency working on process of making a safeguarding referral). - Refer cases to the Channel programme for those identified as being susceptible to being drawn into terrorism or where there is a radicalisation concern as required (see appendix E for further information on Prevent). - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required.